riscv-europe/summit-website/site.src/pages/registration.md

 The RISC-V Summit Europe has three mains periods:

- - **Monday June 5th, afternoon**.
-Technical Working Group (TWG) Meetings.
+ - **Technical Working Group (TWG) Meetings** from Monday June 5th, afternoon.
 Attending the meetings requires to be a member of the TWG organizing body.
- - **Tuesday 6th to Thursday 8th**.
-This is the core of the Summit, with keynotes, presentations, panel, industrial exhibition, demos, posters, etc.
+ - **Core summit** from Tuesday 6th to Thursday 8th: with keynotes, presentations, panel, industrial exhibition, demos, posters, etc.
- - **Friday 9th** is for side events related to RISC-V and open source
-   technologies: open workshops, consortium meetings, etc.
+ - **Side events** on Friday 9th, for events related to RISC-V and open source technologies: open workshops, consortium meetings, etc.

 The Monday TWG meetings are free of charge.
-The fees for remaining of the week are presented in the table below.
-Fees are ex-VAT 21%.
+The fees for remaining of the week are presented in the table below. **Fees are ex-VAT 21%**.

 <table class="fees">
   <thead>